 Everything around my 5″ gauge logging railroad

-with a one week delay, I’m happy to show you my latest videos from our 2018-trip to Zürich in Switzerland.
+Hello, with a one week delay, I’m happy to show you my latest videos from our 2018-trip to Zürich in Switzerland.
 As each year, the Swiss Dampf-Modell-Club holds a 4-day meet around the Ascension day.
-We had a great time there and meet a lot of friends and enjoyed the very nice layout which is still growing each year.
+We had a great time there and meet a lot of friends and enjoyed the very nice layout which is […]

-last week, in I started into the 5″-gauge live steam season 2018.
+Hello, last week, in I started into the 5″-gauge live steam season 2018.
 In preparation, I made a new cart for loading the loco.
 I got a scissor lift table and spend some modification to make is fit the large steam locos.
-As before, the locos are rolled up from the workshop on a wooden ramp.
-The new lift table makes it very easy to handle the loco in the yard and finally to load to the transport rack in the car.
-Now the fun starts already while loading the locos ;-)
+As before, the locos are rolled up from the workshop on a wooden […]

 Good morning, end of august, I visited our live steam club layout.
 Since I had a few operation sessions with the Shay this year, I decided to run the Forney this time.
 At least, I struggled with some injector issues and after four laps, I had to pull the fire, since I was not able […]